pomelo-talent/DurU-Learnig-From-Data/README.md

 3. Splitting data into training data and test data

-4. Decision Tree & Random Forest [Writtern by one group member]
+4. Decision Tree & Random Forest [Written by one group member]

 5. Gussian Naive Bayes & Multinomial Naive Bayes [Written by another group memeber]

-6. Support Vector Machine-Linear & Support Vector Machine-rbf & Support Vector Machine-poly [Writtern by me]
+6. Support Vector Machine-Linear & Support Vector Machine-rbf & Support Vector Machine-poly [Written by me]

-7. Neural Network [Writtern by me]
+7. Neural Network [Written by me]

 8. Evaluation [The part of Learning Curve is written by me]